mr-c/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 [![Desktop-rstudio](images/desktop/desktop-rstudio.png)](images/desktop/desktop-rstudio.png)

-## Detaching and attaching to a new Desktop  as a backup option
+### Detaching and attaching external volumes to a new Desktop

 External volumes can be detached from your virtual Desktop and attached to a new one.
 For this reason, it is a good practice to save your results on the external volume as a backup option in case the virtual Desktop becomes unresponsive.